stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ---

 ### Big Idea
-Make disciples of God, with God and for God.
+Aim of Christian life and church life is for the Gospel to grow!

 ### Questions
-1. What’s are the top 10 things you hope to do in life?
-2. What’s Jesus’ mission?
-3. What would it look like for you to grow deep as a disciple of God?
-4. What would it look like for you to make and multiply disciples of God?
-5. What will need to stay the same in your life?
-What would need to change?
-What would you need to do more or less of?
-6. Pray for one person you are seeking to make a disciple of God.
-7. Pray for one person you are seeking to mature as a disciple of God.
+1. What does Paul thank God for vv.3-7?
+Why?
+2. How is Gospel growth different to Church growth?
+3. What does Paul pray for in vv.8-14?
+Why?
+4. What is spiritual maturity?
+5. What is the difference between focusing on problems vs focusing on growth in our prayer, in our d-group, and in our daily living?
+7. Revisit your plans for growth and assess its progress.